alextsigonias/starter-academic/content/publication/prophet_secr/index.md

 ---
-title: "The Secretary Problem with Independent Sampling"
+title: "Prophet Secretary Against the Online Optimal"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- José Correa
+- Paul Dütting
-- Andrés Cristi
+- Evangelia Gergatsouli
-- Laurent Feuilloley
+- Rojin Rezvan
-- Tim Oosterwijk
+- Yifeng Teng
 - admin

-date: "2022-10-01T00:00:00Z"
+date: "2023-01-20T00:00:00Z"
-links:

 # Schedule page publish date (NOT publication's date).
 # publishDate: "2017-01-01T00:00:00Z"